-- When specialist equipment or a high level of staffing support is required to support a pupil with special educational needs, our school will fund this as additional SEN support up to £6,000 per annum for each individual pupil.
-Thereafter, if the cost is higher and the provision of these facilities is likely to be prolonged, the school will apply to the Local Authority for High Needs Block Funding or for an EHCP assessment. - Specialist equipment and expertise in relation to its use will be purchased/hired/ commissioned by the school from the open market, subject to the usual guarantees, service level agreements and quality assurance criteria.
-Our school will, wherever possible, join with other schools in joint purchasing/hire of equipment. - All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
+When specialist equipment or a high level of staffing support is required to support a pupil with special educational needs, our school will fund this as additional SEND support up to £6,000 per annum for each individual pupil.
+Thereafter, if the cost is higher and the provision of these facilities is likely to be prolonged, the school will apply to the Local Authority for High Needs Block Funding or for an EHCP assessment.

+Specialist equipment and expertise in relation to its use will be purchased/hired/commissioned by the school from the open market, subject to the usual guarantees, service level agreements and quality assurance criteria.
+Our school will, wherever possible, join with other schools in joint purchasing/hire of equipment.

+• All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
 All vacancies will be competitively advertised and recruited.

-The SENDCO liaises regularly with class teachers to support them in their provision for children with SEN and to provide for individual development needs relating to SEN within subject areas.
-The SENDCO is expected to attend Local Authority SENDCO network meetings and complete the National Award for SENDCO qualification.
+The SENDCo liaises regularly with class teachers to support them in their provision for children with SEND and to provide for individual development needs relating to SEN within subject areas.
+The SENDCo is expected to attend Local Authority SENDCo network meetings and complete the National Award for SENDCo qualification.

-The Senior Leadership Team and SENCO have a responsibility to identify areas for future staff development, building them into the school's INSET programme and ensuring the provision, whether external or in-house, is appropriate in meeting the needs of staff and providing for professional development.
+The Senior Leadership Team and SENCo have a responsibility to identify areas for future staff development, building them into the school's INSET programme and ensuring the provision, whether external or in-house, is appropriate in meeting the needs of staff and providing for professional development.

-Our most valuable resource in relation to SEN provision is the partnership between SENDCO, teachers and LAs (Learning Assistants) who, we feel can provide and cater for the needs of pupils with SEN more effectively than SEN materials and equipment alone.
-However, it is agreed that specific resources for SEN children are important and curriculum teams should take into account the needs of all abilities across the key stages when purchasing new materials.
-Subject Leaders and the SENDCO will also be able to provide further help with the use and adaptation of subject related materials for pupils with SEN. The school also has an SEN budget through which to purchase resources and/or additional support.
-An overview of current resources, interventions and diagnostic tools is kept current by the SENDCO.
+Our most valuable resource in relation to SEND provision is the partnership between SENDCo, teachers and LAs (Learning Assistants) who, we feel can provide and cater for the needs of pupils with SEND more effectively than SEND materials and equipment alone.
+However, it is agreed that specific resources for SEND children are important and curriculum teams should take into account the needs of all abilities across the key stages when purchasing new materials.
+Subject Leaders and the SENDCo will also be able to provide further help with the use and adaptation of subject related materials for pupils with SEND budget through which to purchase resources and/or additional support.
+An overview of current resources, interventions and diagnostic tools is kept current by the SENDCo.